 Key Takeaways

-Viscose is a delicate fabric that tends to pill if you don't take care of it properly.
-To avoid pilling, wash viscose clothing by hand or in the machine at low temperature, iron gently and avoid friction.
+Viscose is a delicate fabric which tends to pill if you don't take care to maintain it properly.
+To avoid pilling, viscose clothing should be washed by hand or in the machine at low temperature, ironed gently and avoided friction.
 Despite these precautions, viscose remains a fragile material which tends to form pills over time.

 Introduction